-5. We aim to add value to the IJB through our external audit work by being constructive and forward looking, by attending meetings of the Audit and Assurance Committee and by identifying and encouraging good practice and making recommendations for improvement.
+5. We aim to add value to the IJB through our external audit work by being constructive and forward looking, identifying and encouraging good practice and by making recommendations.
 In so doing, we will help the IJB promote improved standards of governance, better management and decision making and more effective use of resources.

-Respective responsibilities of the auditor and the IJB
+Respective responsibilities of the auditor and Integration Joint Board

-6. The Code of Audit Practice 2021 sets out in detail the respective responsibilities of the auditor and the IJB.
+6. The Code of Audit Practice 2021 sets out in detail the respective responsibilities of the auditor and the Aberdeen City IJB.
 Key responsibilities are summarised below.